Department website: https://mediaandcommunications.wvu.edu

 Scholastic Requirements

 To be eligible for graduation, students must earn a minimum 2.0 cumulative grade point average.
-Students also must earn a grade of C- or better in all major pre-requisite courses to advance.
+Students also must earn a grade of C- or better in all major courses to advance.
 Students who do not earn a C- or better will not be allowed to remain enrolled in subsequent courses until the required grade has been earned in the pre-requisite course.
 Students must earn a grade of C- or better in all major courses that are counted toward graduation requirements.
 Minor requirements are set by the College(s) where the minor is housed.

 To help ensure timely progression toward a WVU degree, if a student earns D/F/W grades in three attempts at any single major course, even if the student's overall GPA is 2.0 or greater, they must meet with the assistant and/or associate dean to assess progress toward graduation and the likelihood of success within their current major.
 If, after consultation with the student, it is deemed that the major is not the right academic program, the student will be referred to WVU's Center for Learning, Advising and Student Success (CLASS) to explore other possible majors.